risingwavelabs/risingwave-docs/docs/manage/view-statement-progress.md

 ERROR:  QueryError: Scheduler error: Cancelled: create
 ```

-Alternatively, you can use the [`SHOW JOBS`](/sql/commands/sql-show-jobs.md) command to get all streaming jobs (that is, the creation of a materialized view) that are in progress.
+Alternatively, you can use the [`SHOW JOBS`](/sql/commands/sql-show-jobs.md) command to get all streaming jobs (that is, the creation of a materialized view, an index, a table, a source, or a sink) that are in progress.
 The IDs, specific statements, and their progresses will be returned in the result.
 You can then cancel specific jobs by their IDs using the [`CANCEL JOBS`](/sql/commands/sql-cancel-jobs.md) command.
 The `CANCEL JOBS` command will return IDs of the jobs that are canceled successfully.

 ```sql title="Show all jobs"
 SHOW JOBS;